 About Autodesk, Inc.

-Autodesk’s biggest operating segment is Architecture Engineering, and Construction, which generates more than 40% of revenue.
+Autodesk's biggest operating segment is Architecture, Engineering, and Construction, which generates more than 40% of revenue.
 It develops software for designing, building, and managing buildings, civil infrastructure, and manufacturing plants.
+The segment's BIM 360 product helps manage construction projects.
+BIM stands for building information modeling.

-The Manufacturing segment, about 30% of revenue, makes comprehensive prototyping software for manufacturers of automotive, industrial machinery, consumer products, and building products.
-The segment’s lead product is Autodesk Inventor.
+The Manufacturing segment, about 25% of revenue, makes prototyping software for manufacturers of automotive, industrial machinery, consumer, and building products.
+The segment's lead product is Autodesk Inventor.

 The Media and Entertainment segment, more than 5% of revenue, offers computer animation programs such as Autodesk Maya, for design visualization, visual effects, and games production.

-While the US is Autodesk’s biggest single market, accounting for more than 35% of sales, most of the company’s revenue comes from international customers.
-The Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
-The company’s products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
+Autodesk's revenue is spread among its major geographic regions.
+The US is Autodesk's biggest single market, accounting for about a third of sales, but the Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
+The company's products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
+Autodesk is based in San Rafael, California.

 Sales and Marketing

-Autodesk, one of the older software companies in Silicon Valley, has embraced the cloud and subscription sales.
-The company has made much of its software available as a service, meaning that customers can get access to it from just about anywhere.
-That’s especially true of AutoCAD 360, a mobile version of its AutoCAD software.
-The construction industry, which is turning to digital applications, has quickly taken to the mobile app and the company’s cloud products.
+In the same vein, the company has made much of its software available as a service, meaning that customers can get access to it from just about anywhere.
+That's especially true of AutoCAD 360, a mobile version of its AutoCAD software.

 With some 65% of its revenue generated overseas, Autodesk is vulnerable to trade turmoil and quick changing economic conditions.
 About 10% of its sales are to customers in Brazil, Russia, India, and China, countries with some sort of political or economic uncertainty.